Buying Guides · Last updated 2 June 2026

 Why Buy Off-Plan in Gibraltar Specifically?

-• Limited resale stock: Because so little is built, and because many owners hold property long-term, the secondary market is thin.
-Off-plan gives access to new stock that won't otherwise appear.
+• High demand, thin resale stock: The territory's strong economy, absence of capital gains tax, and quality of life create consistent buyer demand.
+Because so little is built and many owners hold long-term, the resale market is thin.
+Off-plan gives access to new inventory that will not appear through any other channel.

 The Off-Plan Purchase Process Step by Step